NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Repository.md

 In the lower section of the screen, the following tables provide more details about the file and its characteristics:

-* __Associated Cases/Biospecimen__: List of cases or biospecimen the file is directly attached to.
+* __Associated Cases/Biospecimen__: List of cases or biospecimen the file is directly attached to
-* __Analysis and Reference Genome__: Information on the workflow and reference genome used for file generation.
+* __Analysis and Reference Genome__: Information on the workflow and reference genome used for file generation
-* __Read Groups__: Information on the read groups associated with the file.
+* __Read Groups__: Information on the read groups associated with the file
-* __Metadata Files__: Experiment metadata, run metadata and analysis metadata associated with the file.
+* __Metadata Files__: Experiment metadata, run metadata and analysis metadata associated with the file
-* __Downstream Analysis Files__: List of downstream analysis files generated by the file.
+* __Downstream Analysis Files__: List of downstream analysis files generated by the file
-* __File Versions__: List of all versions of the file.
+* __File Versions__: List of all versions of the file